 Posted on May 24 2019

 Vacuum breakers are a very important component of flushometers.
 As with all things, they will eventually break down and need to be replaced in order for the valve to function properly.
-Complete vacuum breakers include the vacuum breaker tube, the vacuum breaker kit, and the nut that connects the tube to the valve body.
+Complete vacuum breakers include the Sloan vacuum breaker tube, the vacuum breaker kit, and the nut that connects the tube to the valve body.
 This is everything needed to completely replace all vacuum breaker components within a flushometer.

 Like many plumbing repair parts, complete vacuum breakers are sold in a variety of sizes, which can make replacement confusing.
 This article is designed to make Sloan vacuum breaker replacement easy.
 Here we will review the differences between new style (Sloan V600AA) and old style complete vacuum breakers (Sloan V500AA.)
 We’ll also help you determine what size vacuum breaker you need.
 We have created a sizing chart with direct links to our full collection of complete Sloan vacuum breakers so you can easily find and purchase the Sloan OEM parts needed to get your flushometers in proper working order with a new complete vacuum breaker.

-Complete vacuum breakers are available in a variety of sizes, and also with offset tubes.
+Complete vacuum breakers are available in a variety of sizes, and also with regular tubes and offset tubes.
 Sloan vacuum breaker model numbers that start with V-500 contain old style repair kits and V-600 contain new style repair kits.
 You can learn the difference between old and new style vacuum breaker repair kits in our vacuum breaker repair kit article.
 The other difference between old and new style vacuum breakers are Aesthetic Improvements.
 New style vacuum breakers (Sloan V600AA) have a more modern look than old-style vacuum breakers (Sloan V500AA).
 They no longer have a visible seam between the nut and the piece below, making the vacuum breaker and overall flushometer look more seamless and modern.

 Sloan Vacuum Breaker Size Chart